RedisInsight/Tutorials/src/ds/ts/retrieve.md

 ### `TS.RANGE` and `TS.REVRANGE`

 Use the `TS.RANGE` or `TS.REVRANGE` commands to retrieve samples in forward or reverse order, respectively, with or without aggregation.
-These commands are useful for ad hoc queries and for aggregations using a different aggregator than what you've used in your aggregation rules.
+These commands are useful for ad hoc queries.

 The range commands require three arguments: